Lovelace-Learning-Labs/ads-learn-lms/00-course-info/01-about.md

 * Watch all video lessons for the week and answer comprehension questions in Learn
 * Read through the week's discussion questions
-* Spend about an hour thinking about the week's discussion questions
 * Finish the previous week's lab assignment
 * Finish the current week's lab assignment
 * Work through the previous week's whiteboard problems